i3-training/DevSecOps-Training/Sonarqube Docs/Sonarqube Installation.md

 1. A small-scale (individual or small team) instance of the SonarQube server requires at least 2GB of RAM to run efficiently and 1GB of free RAM for the OS.
 2. OpenJDK 11 or JRE 11.
 3. PostgreSQL version 13 or greater.
-4. Add requirements Elastic Search for resources Linux.
+4. Add requirements Elasticsearch for resources Linux.
 5. All sonarquber process should run as a non-root sonar user.

 ## Install Java Library